-The region has many business awards programs, but this one is unique.
-Rather than having an awards program for each position, such as a CEO awards program one month and a CFO awards program another month, we thought it would be great to bring in the C-suite for our awards program, which was held on Nov.
-6 at the Museum of Art Fort Lauderdale.
+The region has many business awards programs, but the Apogee Awards are unique.
+Rather than having an awards program for each position, such as a CEO awards program one month and a CFO awards program another month, SFBW thought it would be even better to bring in the entire C-suite.

-How did we get to twenty-four honorees?
-It’s simple math: Eight categories and one honoree in each county per category.
+How did we get to 24 honorees?
+It’s simple math: eight categories and one honoree in each county per category.

 Fortune International Group

 ” Dave Seleski

 ” Jerry Fedele, CEO

 ” Carlos Rosso